alirezaahun/beh-negaran/readme.txt

-add :   add file before comit
-comit -m :   add caption and file amend(git commit --amend):   return to before comit to add another file if you forgrt add one file log : log all the changes log --oneline:   show all the changes in one line
+add :                        add file before comit comit -m :                   add caption and file amend(git commit --amend):   return to before comit to add another file if you forgrt add one file log :                        log all the changes log --oneline:               show all the changes in one line branch switch :              switch to orher branch
-;